4DSpace-UiO/PTetraWorkshop/handson1.md

 Point(12) = {0, -r, 0, res};
 Point(13) = {0, 0, -r, res};
 ```
 Change the radius and other parameters (as well as TDB) to your problem specific values.
-For the demonstration we are plannig to design a spherical probe with radius 0.3**debye** length.
+For the demonstration we are plannig to design a spherical probe with radius 0.5x**debye** length.
+To be able to edit the file using `Vim`, press `I` or the `Insert` key on your keyboard.
 ```geo
 // STEP 1: SET VARIABLES